 - Review your letter from Medicaid explaining any change and qualification for Tailored Plan (a sample can be seen here).

 - If not qualified, contact the Enrollment Broker (NC DHHS Site) for options.
 An enrollment Broker will help you figure out which Medicaid plan you should be enrolled in.

-- Watch for the enrollment packet sent to you in August from the Enrollment Broker.
-NOTE: Because of Tailored Plan delays until October 1 2023, enrollment packets may be resent in July/August 2023.
+- Watch for the enrollment packet sent to you ithe Spring of 2024 from the Enrollment Broker.
+NOTE: Because of Tailored Plan delays until July 1, 2024, enrollment packets may be resent in April/May 2024.

 - Check if your PCP is listed in the Tailored Plan provider network

 - Go online to your Tailored Plan and check their network (links below)

 - Ask your doctor/Primary Care Provider(PCP) if they are enrolled in the LME/MCO Tailored Plan for your region.
 If not, encourage them to get enrolled.
 An easy script to follow with your PCP is: “I/my child will be in a Medicaid Tailored Plan starting July 1, 2024.
 My/Their Tailored Plan is [insert name of LME MCO].
 Are you enrolled in the [insert name of LME MCO/Tailored Plan] network?”

 - You can also use this sample letter for your provider.
 It may be helpful to customize it to your specific situation.

 - If they don’t plan to enroll, select a new PCP by mid-May 2024.

 - If you do not already have a provider of Tailored Care Management, select one at any time before the Tailored Plans launch.